Approach to gastritis

 • Recurring exposure to irritating substances, such as drugs, alcohol, cigarette smoke, and environmental agents

-• Upper GI endoscopy within 24 hours of bleeding: inflammation of gastric mucosa.
+• Schedule an upper GI endoscopy within 24 hours of bleeding to detect inflammation of the gastric mucosa.

 Table (2).
 Management of H. pylori –associated acid peptic disease (14 DAY)